 Competition in the Israeli energy industry is intense.
 Dor Alon's major competitors are the other large fuel companies in Israel: Paz, Delek and Sonol.
-The principal competitive factors affecting the retail fuel marketing business are location of retail outlets, brand identity, product price, the variety of related services offered to customers, the level of service, financial strength allowing the establishment of new retail outlets, procurement of petroleum products at competitive prices and the terms of agreement offered to fleet customers, real estate owners and/or owners of retail outlets.
-With respect to its direct marketing operations, Dor Alon expects to face competition from Paz, Delek and Sonol, the gas companies Pazgas, Amisragas and Supergas, and small fuel marketing companies as well as other LPG marketing companies, consisting mainly of subsidiaries of Paz, Delek and Sonol.
+Dor Alon is the fourth largest fuel company in Israel based on the number of filling stations.
+The principal competitive factors affecting the retail fuel marketing business are location of filling stations, brand identity, product price, the variety of related services offered to customers, the level of service, financial strength allowing the establishment of new filling stations, procurement of petroleum products at competitive prices and the terms of agreement offered to fleet customers, real estate owners and/or owners of filling stations.
+With respect to its direct marketing operations, Dor Alon expects to face competition from Paz, Delek and Sonol, the gas companies Pazgas, Amisragas and Supergas, and small fuel marketing companies as well as other LPG marketing.
+There are at least 25 additional gas companies besides the large companies.
 The principal competitive factors in the direct marketing business are product price, credit terms and levels of service.
 Moreover, a portion of the customers in the direct marketing sector require professional support in installation of equipment and continuous maintenance.
 These direct marketing customers view the significance in the quality of the petroleum distillate.
 Increases in competition may adversely affect the earnings and profitability of Dor Alon.
-In addition, Dor Alon may face competition from ORL as a result of its privatization and increased competition from Paz, which now owns one of the two oil refineries in Israel.